 \section{Abstract}

 Making good predictions of a physical system using a computer code requires the inputs to be carefully specified.
-Some of these inputs called control variables have to reproduce physical conditions whereas other inputs, called parameters, are specific to the computer code and most often uncertain.
-The goal of statistical calibration consists in estimating these parameters with the help of a statistical model which links the code outputs with the field measurements.
-In a Bayesian setting, the posterior distribution of these parameters is normally sampled using MCMC methods.
-However, they are impractical when the code runs are high time-consuming.
-A way to circumvent this issue consists of replacing the computer code with a Gaussian process emulator, then sampling a cheap-to-evaluate posterior distribution based on it.
-Doing so, calibration is subject to an error which strongly depends on the numerical design of experiments used to fit the emulator.
-We aim at reducing this error by building a proper sequential design by means of the Expected Improvement criterion.
-Numerical illustrations in several dimensions assess the efficiency of such sequential strategies. \\
+Some of these inputs, called control variables, reproduce physical conditions whereas other inputs, called parameters, are specific to the computer code and most often uncertain.
+The goal of statistical calibration consists in reducing their uncertainty with the help of a statistical model which links the code outputs with the field measurements.
+In a Bayesian setting, the posterior distribution of these parameters is typically sampled using MCMC methods.
+However, they are impractical when the code runs are highly time-consuming.
+A way to circumvent this issue consists of replacing the computer code with a Gaussian process emulator, then sampling a surrogate posterior distribution based on it.
+Doing so, calibration is subject to an error which strongly depends on the numerical design of experiments used to fit the emulator. {Under the assumption that there is no code discrepancy,} we aim to reduce this error by constructing a sequential design by means of the Expected Improvement criterion.
+Numerical illustrations in several dimensions assess the efficiency of such sequential strategies.